n8willis/opentype-shaping-documents/README.md

 > As long as this warning text remains visible, the above
 > holds true.

+At present, we are seeking comments and bugfixes on the Indic-script documents.
+Interested readers and contributors can begin at the [Indic General](opentype-shaping-indic-general.md) shaping document and are encouraged to submit their feedback on the text or images of any of the linked Indic scripts.

 In its final form, this repository will hold documentation describing the shaping behavior used for layout of OpenType text.
 In particular,